GustafEnebog/project-2/README.md

 •	Let drawing (white background) field expand to wing + breathing space all around and input value grow to fit (do together with min and max height/width).
 OR is this too dynamics
 •	NO: simple drawing top view

++ Make drawing area adapting to available view port instead of having to resort to the current fixed size of 320px X 569px.

 ## Design
 + Inspiration for this clean minimalistic design came from many sites and tools including monday.com and xxxxx